SenthilNayagan/senthilnayagan.net/src/_posts/personal/personal-encounters/2024-06-18-unpleasant-experience-with-crocs-india/index.md

 ---
 title: My Unpleasant Experience with Crocs India - A Cautionary Tale
-description: I recently had an incredibly frustrating experience with crocs India, which I feel compelled to share as a cautionary tale for anyone considering making a purchase from their website.
+description: I recently had an incredibly frustrating experience with Crocs India, which I feel compelled to share as a cautionary tale for anyone considering making a purchase from their website.
 keywords: [crocs-india, customer-care, crocs]
 categories: [crocs-india, customer-care, crocs]
 coverImage: ./images/wrost-customer-care-service.webp